JoDehli/PyLoxone/README.md

 # PyLoxone
 Home Assistant binding for Loxone.

-(Very early state!!)
+#### This release works for the version 0.88.2 and newer!!

 ## Installation
 Copy all the files and subfolders to your custom_components folder in your HomeAssistant